Yamo93/lt-gt-parser/README.md

 # Lt Gt Parser
-This is a simple TS app that takes a string as input, parses it and returns a parsed output.
+This is a simple TS app that takes a string as input, parses it and returns an output.

 # Usage
 1. Clone the repo.